emagiz/emdocs/referenceguide/file-inbound-channel-adapter.md

 To prevent creating messages for certain files, this channel adapter has different filtering options.
 By default, <i>prevent duplicates</i> is enabled: this filter ensures files are picked up only once from the directory.

 A common problem with reading files is that a file may be detected before it is ready.
 The default <i>prevent duplicates</i> does <b>not</b> prevent this.
 In most cases, this can be prevented if the file-writing process renames each file as soon as it is ready for reading.
 A <i>filename pattern</i> or <i>filename regex</i> filter that accepts only files that are ready (e.g. based on a known suffix), coupled with the default <i>prevent duplicates</i> filter, allows for this.

-#### Filename regex
-Only files matching this regular expression will be picked up by this adapter.

-Examples:

-<code> ^.*\.xml$</code> - matches all <code> .xml</code> files
-<code> ^test\d{4}\.xml$</code> - matches all filenames that start with <code>test</code> followed by 4 digits and end with <code> .xml</code>
-<code> ${FILENAME_REGEX} </code> - matches all files that match the regular expression inside the global <code>FILENAME_REGEX</code> property

-See the Java documentation about patterns:

-<a href="http://java.sun.com/javase/6/docs/api/java/util/regex/Pattern.html" target="_blank">Pattern documentation</a>

-#### Queue size
-Specify the maximum number of file names read into memory when scanning the directory.
-This is useful to limit the memory footprint of this endpoint.

-A larger queue size reduces the number of directory listings needed, but it increases the chances of the internal queue being out of whack with the actual files listed in the directory.
-Use <code>0</code> for small but volatile directories, use a large number for large directories that are only written to.

-Using a stateful filter would counter this benefit, so <i>accept once file list filter</i> is not used when this attribute is specified.

-If not specified (the default) all files names are read into memory.
-This makes it possible to apply stateful filters (such as the <i>accept once file list filter</i>), but this setting should <b>not</b> be used with directories that contain a vast number of files.

-This setting is ignored if a custom <i>scanner</i> is used.

-#### Filter
-You can supply a custom filter to prevent creating messages for certain files.
-Use this if you need more control over the filtering process than is possible with the <i>filename pattern</i> or <i>filename regex</i> options.

-Note that if <i>prevent duplicates</i> is enabled, an <i>accept once file list filter</i> with an unbounded queue is automatically applied before your custom filter is called.

-#### Use watch service
-By default this channel adapter will scan all items (files and directories!) in the specified source directory, but not in any of its subdirectories.
-By enabling this option you can change this default behaviour.

-The watch service relies on file system events when new files are added to the directory.
-During initialization, the directory is registered to generate events; the initial file list is also built.
-While walking the directory tree, any subdirectories encountered are also registered to generate events.
-On the first poll, the initial file list from walking the directory is returned.
-On subsequent polls, files from new creation events are returned.
-If a new subdirectory is added, its creation event is used to walk the new subtree to find existing files, as well as registering any new subdirectories found.

-Note that any specified filters are still applied after the watch service returns the list of files.

-Mutually exclusive with the <i>scanner</i> option.

-#### Watch events
-Comma-separated list of system event types (<code>CREATE</code>, <code>MODIFY</code>, <code>DELETE</code>) the watch service will listen to.

-Default is <code>CREATE</code>.

-#### Scanner
-By default this channel adapter will scan all items (files and directories!) in the specified source directory, but not in any of its parent or child directories.
-By specifying a custom directory scanner here, you can change this default behaviour.

-When using the <i>recursive leaf-only directory scanner</i> for example, this adapter will scan all files in the specified source directory and all its subdirectories (at any depth).
-This scanner is now <b>deprecated</b> in favour of the <i>use watch service</i> option, since it is inefficient for large directory trees.

-Note that any filters specified on the adapter are <b>not</b> applied when using a custom directory scanner; you should specify these filters on the directory scanner instead.

-Mutually exclusive with <i>use watch service</i>.

 #### Directory
 Source directory where the files will be read from.